raviqqe/raviqqe.github.io/src/pages/resume.md

 ### [F\-\-](https://github.com/raviqqe/fmm) (Rust)

-- Compiler infrastructure and its intermediate language inspired by C-- in Haskell.
+- Compiler infrastructure and its intermediate language for functional programming languages
+- Inspired by C-- in Haskell.
 - Supports compilation of the intermediate language into both LLVM and C.

 ### [Turtle](https://github.com/raviqqe/turtle-build) (Rust)